Woven Wrap Size Guide

 Woven wrap sizes are determined by the length of the fabric, the width is always the same.
 For an Oscha sling, the width will generally be between 61-70cm.

-Your Base Size is determined by your size, height and the size of your baby.
-This simple guide will give you an idea of which size might be right for you:
+The best size baby wrap for you is determined by your size and height, the size of your baby and the carry you want to use.
+We suggest starting with a Front Wrap Cross Carry, so with this in mind, here is a simple guide that will give you an idea of which size might be right for you:

 If you are tall (5ft 10 +) or have a baby who is more than 12 months old, we would suggest going one size up.
 If you are buying a wrap to share and are unsure which size to buy, it is generally recommended to buy with the main user in mind.